VeNoMouS/cloudscraper/README.md

 Updates
 =======

-Cloudflare modifies their anti-bot protection page occasionally.
-So far it has changed maybe once per year on average.
+Cloudflare modifies their anti-bot protection page occasionally, So far it has changed maybe once per year on average.

 If you notice that the anti-bot page has changed, or if this module suddenly stops working, please create a GitHub issue so that I can update the code accordingly.